stohrendorf/CroftEngine/README.md

 ## Usage

 **Important**: If you're not technically inclined, i.e. you don't know what 7z archives are, or how to use cmd or powershell, this is *not* for you.
-As EdisonEngine is still in alpha stage, there's no easy plug-and-play solution.
+As EdisonEngine is still in beta stage, there's no easy plug-and-play solution yet - but it's planned.

 Now, if you're still here, here's how to set up EdisonEngine and get it running.